ubc-library-rc/gephi-palladio/Gephi_hands_on_activity.md

 A report window will open, giving you basic info on the network you opened:

-This tells us a few things:
+_This tells us a few things:_

--the network comprises 74 characters, and they're all connected by 248 links.
+- the network comprises 74 characters, and they're all connected by 248 links.

--Links are undirected, meaning that if A is connected to B, then it is the same as B connected to A.
+- Links are undirected, meaning that if A is connected to B, then it is the same as B connected to A.

--The report also tells us the graph is not dynamic: it means there is no evolution or chronology, it won’t "move in time".
+- The report also tells us the graph is not dynamic: it means there is no evolution or chronology, it won’t "move in time".

-- Click on OK to see the graph in Gephi.
+- Click on **OK** to see the graph in Gephi.